marbatlle/Omics-Snippets/README.md

-# Overview of the case study: Exome Analysis (OVCA)
+# Overview of the case study: SNVs Analysis

 **Goal:** Create a pipeline for the variant analysis of Whole-Exome Sequencing data.